Open-source ventilator: COVID-19 pandemic

 The challenge now was to design an item that solves a problem on a global scale.
 Manufactured on a very large scale and with parts found in small towns and villages.
 These were the premises assumed by some projects like OpenVentilator.io.

-On March 18, Medtronics had opened its code and files for manufacturing its main pulmonary ventilation equipment.
-The issue was on a scale that Medtronics would not be able to fulfill at the global level, nor at the regional level.
-The same was already happening with Philips and G&E and Draguer, world leaders in the manufacture of this type of equipment.
-It would not make sense to reinvent something that had already been studying for 100 years.
+On March 18, Medtronic had opened its code and files for manufacturing its main pulmonary ventilation equipment.
+The issue was on a scale that Medtronic would not be able to fulfill at the global level, nor at the regional level.
+The same was already happening with Philips, GE and Drager, world leaders in the manufacture of this type of equipment.
+It would not make sense to reinvent something that had already been studied for 100 years.
 The problem was also not an engineering problem, but a logistical and scale problem so that these projects that were to emerge were applicable and achievable.
 Manufacturing should be decentralized, focused on the regional resources of each individual on planet earth.
 Nine out of ten Brazilian cities do not even have an ICU bed, let alone an electronics store and or an Ambu factory.
 The African situation had already been proclaimed a catastrophe.

 Several projects are beginning to emerge in this area, many of them with an engineering approach, many others following strict validations with the regulations.

 There are few projects that have an [analysis of complex thinking within the global economic-political stagnation.

 A major worldwide design effort began during the COVID-19 pandemic after a Hackaday project was started, in order to respond to expected ventilator shortages causing higher mortality among severe patients.
 This project aims to build a continuous positive airway pressure device.

-On March 19, the MakAir open-source ventilator project was started by a team of software engineers in France, using 3D printing to quickly iterate on a prototype, with the goal of letting an established manufacturer produce the final ventilators for a cost nearing €2,000.
+On March 19, the MakAir open source ventilator project was started by a team of software engineers in France, using 3D printing to quickly iterate on a prototype, with the goal of letting an established manufacturer produce the final ventilators for a cost nearing €2,000.
 The team built a working prototype in one month, at the end of which a successful 12 hour ventilation test on a pig was performed.
 The project received official support from the French Army's investment branch, Agence Innovation Défense of Direction générale de l'armement, granting the project €426,000 to help fund clinical trials.
 Groupe SEB agreed to manufacture the MakAir ventilator in their facilities in Vernon, France.
 As of December 2020, the MakAir ventilator project is still active on the engineering side, with full support for both pressure and volume controlled ventilation modes, and on the medical side with ongoing clinical trials at CHU Nantes on human patients.